ctkelley/MultiPrecisionArrays.jl/README.md

     - Enable fine control of termination criteria parameters, but I discourage messing with this.
     - Document the results of the bullet above + why I use the factorization precision to compute || A ||_1 if I use the normwise backward error in the termination criterion.
     - Putting the norm of the correction in the iteration stats.
-    - Putting the estmated error in the termination criterion
     - Fixing a scholarship bug and putting the solution in the working precision when using extended precision residuals.
        - Of course, this tiny change means that the docs and tests need more changes than I planned for
        - At least 0.1.4 will not break things.